 The Rudd government opens and uses John Howard's asylum Gulag on Christmas Island

-Now, a year later, for some reason, the horrendous centre suddenly had to be opened.
-In early December 2008, just before the Immigration Minister Chris Evans was due to retire on his Christmas holidays, there was talk in the immigration department, duly 'leaked' to the media, that "another seventy" arrivals should be expected soon.
+Now, a year later, the horrendous centre suddenly had to be opened.
+In early December 2008, just before the Immigration Minister Chris Evans was due to retire for his Christmas holidays, there was talk in the immigration department, duly 'leaked' to the media, that "another seventy" arrivals should be expected soon.

 One wonders how come the Immigration department would know this "people-smuggling information" in advance.

 Immigration also used the argument that the "more experienced asylum seekers", who had already been through the assessment process, would "contaminate" any new arrivals.
-The old and vilifying approach, that assumes that asylum seekers are tricky and mean, and given to constructing lies, is still alive in some circles of the Immigration Department.
+The old vilifications, that peddles the notion that asylum seekers are tricky and mean and given to constructing lies, are still alive in some circles of the Immigration Department.

 Yet, less than a week later, on Christmas eve, all 12 passengers of the first boat that had arrived in 2008, and all 14 passengers of the second boat, were told that they were now ready to receive their permanent protection visas.